Mesalina bahaeldini

 Mesalina bahaeldini is a species of lizard in the family Lacertidae.
-The species is endemic to Egypt.
+The species is found in Jordan and Saudi Arabia.

 Etymology

 The specific name, bahaeldini, is in honor of Egyptian zoologist Sherif M. Baha El Din, who is the husband of the late American-born herpetologist Mindy Baha El Din.

 Habitat

 The natural habitat of M. bahaeldini is rocky areas.